itera-sd2201/itera-sd2201.github.io/filters.md

 Welcome to the CSCI100 Image Filter gallery!
 All of the below submissions were custom-made by students in CSCI100.
 Students were tasked with designing and implementing an algorithm to modify a given image and apply some creative filter of their choosing.

-Please look through them all, and vote using the form at www.shortl.io/csci100-filter-vote.
+Please look through them all, and vote using the form at [shortl.io/csci100-filter-vote](https://www.shortl.io/csci100-filter-vote) by Friday, December 3rd at midnight.
 The top 3 filters as selected by voters will receive extra-extra-credit.
 All submissions will receive some baseline extra-credit.

 ## Submissions